If you've lost several teeth, basic life needs like smiling, eating, and speaking can become awkward or difficult.

 Still considering your options?
 We offer complete dentures, partial dentures, and implant-supported dentures at our Fairfax dentistry office.
 To find out if you're a candidate for one or more of these solutions, contact our caring team online or call

-"They all made me feel at ease."
+"They make you feel at home."
 Fairfax Patients Appreciate Our Office

 How Long Do Dentures Last?